AzureAD/microsoft-authentication-library-for-js/2-Authorization/4-call-api-express/README.md

 ## Explore the sample

 1. Open your browser and navigate to `http://localhost:3000`.
-1. Select the **Sign In** button on the top right corner.
+1. Select the **Sign In** link on the page.
-1. Select the **TodoList** button on the navigation bar.
-This will make a call to the TodoList web API.
+1. Select the **ToDoList** link on the page.
+This will make a call to the ToDoList web API.

 ![Screenshot](./ReadmeFiles/screenshot.png)